Inner-daydream/loren/Documentation/school-structure-api.md

  - 401 - Unauthorized

 ## Invite a teacher
 Invites one, or several teachers to the attached school
 Roles:
  - Admin, Teacher

-[POST]/api/school/invite/teacher
+**[POST]/api/school/invite/teacher**
 ```
 [
 	{
-		"email" : "<an email>"
+		"email": "<an email>"
 	},
 ]
 ```
- - 200 - Operation successfuly ocurred
+ - 200 - Operation successfully occurred
  - 400 - Error occurred
  - 401 - Unauthorized
 ## Invite a student
 Invites one, or several students to the attached school
 Roles:
 - Admin, Teacher

-[POST] /api/school/invite/student
+**[POST] /api/school/invite/student**
 ```
 {
 	"id":"<school id>",